gautamksr/UniteTest/README.md

 # UniteTest
-This project API built  in .net core  2.1 and has various scenarios for unit test case
+This project API built  in .net core  3.1 and has various scenarios for unit test case, still is in progress.